Get started with AI on Windows

-A few ways that Windows applications can leverage ML models to enhance their functionality and user experience, include:
+A few ways that Windows apps can leverage Machine Learning (ML) models to enhance their functionality and user experience with AI, include:

 - Apps can use Generative AI models to understand complex topics to summarize, rewrite, report on, or expand.